hyperledger/indy-hipe/text/dkms/dkms-v4.md

 To achieve a higher level of trust, DKMS agents may exchange digitally signed credentials called [verifiable credentials](https://www.w3.org/2017/vc/).
 Verifiable credentials are being standardized by the W3C Working Group of the same name.
 The purpose is summarized in the [charter](https://www.w3.org/2017/vc/charter.html):

 *It is currently difficult to express banking account information, education qualifications, healthcare data, and other sorts of machine-readable personal information that has been verified by a 3rd party on the Web.
-These sorts of data are often referred to as ***_verifiable credentials_***.
+These sorts of data are often referred to as **verifiable credentials**.
 The mission of the Verifiable Credentials Working Group is to make expressing, exchanging, and verifying credentials easier and more secure on the Web.*

-The following diagram from the Verifiable Credentials Working Group illustrates the primary roles in the verifiable credential ecosystem and the close relationship between DIDs and verifiable credentials.
+The following diagram from the [W3C Verifiable Claims Working Group](https://www.w3.org/2017/vc/charter.html) illustrates the primary roles in the verifiable credential ecosystem and the close relationship between DIDs and verifiable credentials.

 ![image alt text](images/image_1.png)